 To make matters worse the pages following the feature contain adverts from Calvotech Installation and Street Soundz, both of which have adverts claiming to be members of the NZSA, I took the time to look at both of their websites and they make the same claims on-line too!

-Mongoose NZ have an advert claiming “Mongoose is the only company to offer OEM fitment CAN-bus alarm systems for Toyota Models.”
+Mongoose NZ has an advert claiming “Mongoose is the only company to offer OEM fitment CAN-bus alarm systems for Toyota Models.”

 This too is not true, I do plenty of work for the local Toyota dealerships and know for a fact that the only alarm Toyota officially approve is Cobra.

-They have Cobra listed as a Toyota approved part on their computer systems and I often chat to the staff members about which alarms are available to them.
+They have Cobra listed as a Toyota approved part on their computer systems and I often chat with the staff members about which alarms are available to them.

 So why do they print crap?

-Now I know that Parkside Media have no control over the claims on the adverts they print, but if the feature is really aimed at offering good honest advise to their readers, then surely they should point out that the vehicle security market is full of sharks who are quite happy to make false claims to make a sale.
+Now I know that Parkside Media has no control over the claims on the adverts they print, but if the feature is really aimed at offering good honest advice to their readers, then surely they should point out that the vehicle security market is full of sharks who are quite happy to make false claims to make a sale.

 Then again if they did that they would probably lose all their advertising revenue.

 To finish up I’ll point out that on page 4 of Performance car magazine there is a small print disclaimer, part of which states: